thedivergentai/ByteFix-Website/README.md

 *   React: A JavaScript library for building user interfaces.
 *   CSS: Styling language for web pages.
 *   Motion: A production-ready motion library for React.

+## Components

+*   `Header.js`: The website's header component, including navigation links and a placeholder logo.
+*   `HeroSection.js`: The hero section of the landing page, featuring the main heading, subheading, and call-to-action button.
+*   `ServicesSection.js`: The services section of the landing page, displaying a grid of available services with icons and descriptions.
+*   `WhyChooseUsSection.js`: The "Why Choose Us?" section of the landing page, highlighting the key benefits of choosing ByteFix.
+*   `TestimonialsSection.js`: The testimonials section of the landing page, showcasing customer testimonials in a carousel.
+*   `RepairRequestFormSection.js`: The repair request form section of the landing page, allowing users to submit a repair request.
+*   `FooterSection.js`: The footer section of the landing page, containing copyright information and links.

 ## Setup Instructions